ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/backup-script.md

 -  **BACKUP_RETENTION =** Here mention the backup retention period that you want to use in the remote FTP-Server in days (default is 7 days), this is used to save the last N no of days in the remote server.
 - **LOCAL_BACKUP_RETENTION =** Here mention the backup retention period that you want to use in the local server in days (default is 5 mins). this is used to delete the N no of days old files in the local server.
 - **BACKUP_DIRECTORY =** Here mention the directory where you want to store the backup zip files in the local server. (this should be an absolute path)
+- **LOG_FILE =** Here mention the path to the script folder where the scripts are present and there will be a file called backup.log mention the same name for the file, this is used to log the backup operations and purge operations.
 - **BACKUP_SOURCE=** Here mention the directory in which you want to take a backup i.e filesystem directory. (this should be an absolute path)
 - **MYSQL_HOST =** Default is localhost if you want to use a remote host change the value.
 - **MYSQL_PORT =** Default is 3306 if you want to use a different port change the value accordingly.